Effective meetings are a critical part of business performance. We have conducted a study of 20 popular websites giving advice on effective meetings.

 But what should the preparation consist of?

-The basics common to all successful meetings are:
+The basics common to all successful meetings are:- the documents supporting the meeting are up to date,

 Other points depend strongly on the type of meeting: